 Pain is a primary theme that reoccurs throughout the entire novel.
 In the book, Mia faces every form of pain, from emotional to physical, and she knew the pain was going to reshape her view of the world if she chose to stay.
 Mia’s final decision was nearly influenced by the pain she felt.

-Throughout the entire book, one theme stands out the most, choice.
-‘If I Stay’ focuses on choices made due to circumstances.
+Throughout the ‘If I Stay,’ one theme stands out the most, choice.
+The book focuses on choices made due to circumstances.
 Throughout the novel, Mia faced choosing between having to stay or leave, and though her pain was immeasurable, she still thought about how it was not as bad as she would have expected; in the end, Mia made a choice, one that changed her future.

 Transcendence Into Adulthood